edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 Available Commands:
-  certificate      Retrieves the certificate of the Marblerun coordinator check            Check the status of Marbleruns control plane graphene-prepare Modifies a Graphene manifest for use with Marblerun help             Help about any command install          Installs marblerun on a kubernetes cluster
+  certificate      Retrieves the certificate of the Marblerun coordinator check            Check the status of Marbleruns control plane completion       Output script for specified shell to enable autocompletion graphene-prepare Modifies a Graphene manifest for use with Marblerun help             Help about any command install          Installs marblerun on a kubernetes cluster